FontoXML/fontoxpath/CONTRIBUTING.md

 difficulties!

-The XPath functions are usually located in the `src/selectors/functions` folder.
+The XPath functions are usually located in the `src/expressions/functions` folder.
 Just add them to the file that has the most to do with the function you'd like to implement.

-### Datastructures
+### Data structures

 FontoXPath uses lazy evaluation.
-This means the main datastructure (`Sequence`) is basically a generator.
+This means the main data structure (`Sequence`) is basically a generator.
 It has a number of functions which can easily get the first item, all items, the effective boolean value, etc. We tend to use the methods like `first()`, `length()`, `mapCases()` and `map()` for new code.
-The array functions located at `src/selectors/functions/builtInFunctions.arrays.ts` are a good example for new functions.
+The array functions located at `src/expressions/functions/builtInFunctions.arrays.ts` are a good example for new functions.

 An iteration item (obtained by iterating over `Sequence#value`) can